ryft/PipelineSimulator/README.md

 ### Licence
 &copy; [University of Oxford](https://www.admin.ox.ac.uk/statutes/790-121.shtml), [James Nicholls](http://www.github.com/ryft)

-The project has been made available for the duration of the assessment period, after which its visibility is dependent upon permission granted by the university.
+The project is released to the public under [Statute XVI](https://www.admin.ox.ac.uk/statutes/790-121.shtml) of the University of Oxford Statutes and Regulations, as it cannot be considered to possess commercial potential.
+Neither the University nor the Author accept responsibility for any damage which may occur whilst using the simulator.